Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

-# Compatability with other Handlebars
+# Compatibility with other Handlebars

 These handlebars are fully compatable SO LONG AS your other handlebars are based off of the most recent set of default handlebars.